acanton77/horse/README.md

 ## Bugs and Issues

-Have a bug or an issue with this template?
+Have a xxxx bug or an issue with this template?
 [Open a new issue](https://github.com/IronSummitMedia/startbootstrap-scrolling-nav/issues) here on GitHub or leave a comment on the [template overview page at Start Bootstrap](http://startbootstrap.com/template-overviews/scrolling-nav/).

 ## Creator